redcping/ShortDF/README.md

 > **Note:**
 >
+> FID scores are computed using the provided reference statistics in the `stats/` directory, and are intended for relative comparison under a unified evaluation setting.
+>
 > When the number of steps increases, it poses a common risk of over-denoising, which is similar to other distillation schemes.
 In such cases, it is recommended to **decrease the $\eta$ parameter** to achieve better results.